 I think of hieroglyphics as written expression and petroglyphs as visual expression.

 So, to be technically correct you could say that there are petroglyphs (not hieroglyphs) at the end of the Hieroglyphic Trail.
+And even though I don't normally search out Native American (Indian) ruins, these were pretty neat.

 Are Petroglyphs Rock Art?